gfcrbg/RuleZ/README.md

 ### Announcements

+## April 2022
+Recalcs do NOT trigger RuleZ.
+The shops must be updated to trigger RuleZ.

 ## March 2022
 New standard practice.
 Always use logic controllgers such as ```.andifQ() .andQ() .orifQ() .orQ()``` when more than one condition is utilized in a block of script.